 7. Recruiting Candidates

-Tiger also offers a payroll and contract service, which can take on much of this work and give you some distance from employees, if you prefer more privacy.
+Tiger also offers a payroll and contract service, which can take on much of this work, and give you some distance from employees if you prefer more privacy.

 8. Onboarding Candidates

 The final step in hiring domestic staff is the onboarding process.
 With household support, this will involve basics such as orienting them around the property, drawing up their schedule, and laying down any ground rules to follow while they are on-site.
 If you hire a butler, house manager, or estate manager, or house manager, much of the training and onboarding process for other household staff will then be handled by them.

 Managing Your Domestic Staff

 Household employees require ongoing management, and this aspect of hiring domestic staff should be planned for well in advance.
-If the daily admin becomes too much work as the domestic team grows, it’s advisable to hire a house manager or butler.
+If the daily admin becomes too much work as the domestic team grows, it’s advisable to hire a house manager or a butler.